CyrilleMesue/cyrillemesue.github.io/processor/date-genomics.md

 Given the above criteria, we will build our function according to the following steps:

 ### STEPS
-**Step 1 :** Build a function called findStartCodon that takes in a DNA string as parameter and returns the location( or index) of a start codon.
+**Step 1 :** Build a function called findStartIndex that takes in a DNA string as parameter and returns the location( or index) of a start codon.
 If no start codon is found, it returns None.

-**Step 2 :** Build a function called findStopCodon that takes in a DNA string and an integer as parameter(the start index), and returns the position of a stop codon.
+**Step 2 :** Build a function called findStopIndex that takes in a DNA string and an integer as parameter(the start index) and a stop codoon, and returns the position of a stop codon.
 If no stop codon is found, it returns None.

-**Step 3 :** Modify the findStopCodon function to consider only stop codons that are multiples of three away from the start codon.
+**Step 3 :** Modify the findStopIndex function to consider only stop codons that are multiples of three away from the start codon.

-**Step 4 :** Modify the findStopCodon function again, to take in as parameters; DNA string, startIndex and Stop codon( TAG or TAA ot TGA) and search for all the three types of stop codons.
+**Step 4 :** Build a new function called find_Stop_Index which takes in as parameters, a DNA string and a start index.
+This function will make use of findStopIndex to search for all the three types of stop codons.
 This new function will return a list of stop indices.

-**Step 5 :** Modify the findStopCodon function finally, to consider the minimum stop codon incase more than one stop codon is found.
+**Step 5 :** Modify the find_Stop_Index function, to consider the minimum stop index incase more than one stop codon is found.
+If no stop index is found, this returns None.

 **Step 6 :** Build a function to find a gene called findGene that takes in as parameters; a DNA string, the start codon and the stop codon.